 In the case of Developer A, this friend is always bound to take longer than expected

 - A usually processes shared schedules tightly or tends to be a little late.
-If A presents a 5-day work schedule, the manager can use this as a reference and plan with a buffer of about 6 days.
-By reflecting this preconception, A will do his best to complete the work within the schedule without any burden, and as a result, a relationship of trust is formed.
+If A presents a 5-day work schedule, the manager can use this as a reference and establish a plan with a buffer of about 6 days.
+By reflecting this preconception, A can do his best to complete the work within the schedule without any burden, and as a result, a relationship of trust is formed.

 Reasons why it is difficult to create preconceptions